Learning Disability Service (Adults)

 Assertive Outreach Team

-The Assertive Outreach Team is made up of:
+The Assertive Outreach Team is made up of health care assistants.

-They provide intensive support to those who are vulnerable to breakdown, particularly around transition.
+They can provide support to those who are vulnerable to breakdown.

 Acute Liaison Service